cartman300/cliq3/README.md

 Some of the major features and changes since ioquake3 fork are:

   * No support for other operating systems besides Windows (i call it a feature)
+  * Secondary weapon fire
+  * Wall jumping
+  * "Rope physics" for the grappling hook
+  * Posibility to override primary and secodary weapon fire from .NET

 The map editor and associated compiling tools are not included.
 We suggest you use a modern copy from http://icculus.org/gtkradiant/.